Watcher-ux/Using-ARIMA-in-Finance/README.md

 - Pandas
 - Matplotlib
 - Statsmodels
+- arch (for GARCH modeling)

 ---

-## 📌 Notes
+## 📌 Key Takeaways

-- ARIMA models the **conditional mean**, not volatility.
+- ARIMA models the **conditional mean** of returns
-- Flat forecasts are expected for stationary return series.
+- GARCH models the **conditional variance** (volatility)
+- Financial returns exhibit weak mean predictability
+- Volatility displays strong persistence and clustering
+- Forecasting risk is often more reliable than forecasting direction
-- Model performance is evaluated comparatively, not absolutely.
+- Model performance is evaluated **comparatively**, not absolutely

 ---